hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/indy-vdr.md

             </td>
             <td>
-                Builds on top of #88
+                - indy-vdr-shared
+  - Shared functionality that builds and executes the requests
+- indy-vdr-react-native
+  - Native functionality, call libindy_vdr, for React Native
+- indy-vdr-nodejs

-- React Native wrapper implementation
+  - Native functionality, call libindy_vdr, for React Native
-- Uses TurboModules for improved performance and sync behaviour
-- Has not been used in production yet, but it will be integrated and tested in AFJ

-@TimoGlastra Do you think it is smart if you review the TypeScript side?
+- No release pipeline yet
+- Minor documentation about the generic structure
+- Tests in NodeJS (React Native will get a test application when expo releases their newest SDK.
+This would allow for a very small test application)
+- Resolved @TimoGlastra comments from the previous pr
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-04-25 09:36:23 +0000 UTC
+        Created At 2022-05-02 12:50:50 +0000 UTC
     </div>
 </div>